realavocado/RealAvocado/README.md

 # Hi there 👋!
 - I have experience in Full-Stack development, database development, cloud computing and DevOps.
 I'm focusing on cloud computing and DevOps right now.

-- Feel free to reach me at Letian.Jiang123@outlook.com.
+- Feel free to reach me through Email or Linkedin.
 I look forward to any form of collaboration and communication.

 <!---
 RealAvocado/RealAvocado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.